 done when the device is finally closed (see the command

-is true.
+xxx if EXPRESSION is true.

-allows conditional execution of macros and commands.
+IF allows conditional execution of macros and commands.

-The macro or command XXX
+The macro or command XXX is executed only if the

 conditional test of the expression is TRUE (non-zero).
 The

-may be a simple (X OP Y)
+EXPRESSION may be a simple (X OP Y)

-expression where the parameters X
+expression where the parameters X and Y

 may be any numerical value or user variable (see the

-command) and OP
+SET command) and OP is

 the condition to test and is defined TRUE for the following: